Joris29/nebula-aws-provision/example-workflows/ec2-provision-and-configure-webserver/README.md

-<h1>Install apache to EC2 instance on AWS with bolt and provision with terraform</h1>
+<h1>Installs apache to an EC2 instance on AWS with bolt and provision with terraform</h1>

 <p>This sample workflow installs apache on an EC2 instance on AWS.
 The workflow provisions the EC2 instance with a security group to AWS with terraform, the terraform state will be stored in a S3 bucket.</p>